charlie-vf/genshin-recipes-blog/README.md

 ## **Structure**

 The website's structure allows almost everything to be accessible from everywhere.
-From each page, bar the Create page, users can navigate to Create a Recipe and their Following, Favourites, Made & Profile pages.
+From each page, bar the Create page, logged in users can navigate to Create a Recipe and their Following, Favourites, Made & Profile pages.
 They can navigate to other users' profiles by clicking their names above their recipe posts.

+For logged out users, they can navigate to the Sign Up/Sign In pages, user recipes and profiles.

+The following image displays how the main site's pages all link together for logged in users, bar the Sign Out button which remains in the NavBar throughout, as this is not a page.

 ![Structure](src/docs/Structure.png)